 The School and Community Service Program offers students the opportunity to give back to the Fort Lee community while learning valuable job and life skills.
 Student volunteers choose when and where they wish to volunteer.
-All students must complete fifty (50) hours and 2.5 credits by senior year.
+All students must complete fifty (50) hours of service by their senior year.
+Students earn 2.5 credits for completing 50 hours of service.
 Students may elect to participate in community service (50 hours) multiple times to earn up to 5 credits.
 More information could be found on the School and Community Service Google Classroom page.